adamtilson/ense271/lab-4/lab-doc.md

 ## Wiring up the home menu

-Click on the hamburger menu.
+Click on your `hamburger menu` icon on the main.
 New gizmos will appear.
 Click on the arrow and drag it to the menu screen to the left.

 ![First Wire](res/5-our-first-wire.png)